brazilpythonws/wpbd_update_2021_2022/4th_Edition_WPDB_2021/README.md

 **Figure 2.** Percentage distribution of participants who self-identified as "Cisgender man," "Cisgender woman," or "Prefer not to classify."

 Furthermore, information regarding the geographical distribution and birth decade of the participants was collected.
-Sixty per cent of the participants (21 responses) were born in the 1990s (Figure 3), while less than 40% (13 responses) were born in the 1980s.
+Among the participants, 60% (21 responses) were born in the 1990s (Figure 3), while less than 40% (13 responses) were born in the 1980s.
 Only one participant was born in the 1970s (Figure 3).

 <img src="https://github.com/brazilpythonws/wpbd_update_2021_2022/blob/main/4th_Edition_WPDB_2021/Charts/Fig3.DecadeOfBirth.png" alt="drawing" width="450"/>